 The ingredients are what give this sweet martini its name.
 Grey Goose and Chambord are products of France.

-How to Make a French Martini
+Directions to Make a French Martini Cocktail Recipe

 - In a cocktail shaker add ice and vodka, Chambord, and pineapple juice.
 Shake it vigorously!
-Shake it really hard, this creates that silky foam layer on top.

 - Next strain the cocktail into a martini glass.
 Take your time and allow the foam to pour out.
-Be patient to get the last bit of foam out of the shaker.
-Let the cocktail rest for about 30 seconds to allow the foam layer to form.

-- Once you have added all the cocktail ingredients and ice in a shaker you will shake until your arms hurt or your hand’s freeze.
+Once you have added all the cocktail ingredients and ice in a shaker you will shake until your arms hurt or your hand’s freeze.
 The shaker will get frosty and then will start to freeze.
 It will be too cold to handle.

 All that shaking creates an ice-cold cocktail with a thick silky foam top.